 A business podcast editorial calendar is a tool for viewing the big picture of your production schedule.
-There are a few important aspects that should play into your editorial calendar, including podcast show, audience, frequency, length, release date and time, and format.
+There are a few important aspects that should play into your editorial calendar for podcast shows, including podcast show, purpose, audience, frequency, length, release date and time, and format.
 For planning podcast episodes, it can be helpful to write down the episode name, season (if applicable), guests (if applicable), hosts, release date, episode icon, description, share link within uStudio and more.
 You can download our content calendar templates here to help you plan future podcast shows and episodes.

 Audience pertains to the target audience who will be exposed to your content.
 The content you produce for a certain podcast show within your channel, might only be relevant to certain teams or organizations within your business.
 This is where the group function within uStudio’s private podcasting application will come in handy.
 Groups are available to allow uStudio administrators and content creators to restrict access to shows to certain target audiences.
 This enables content creators to restrict sensitive information to only those who should have access to it, as well as limit the content to the most relevant and pertinent.
 You can learn more about creating a group in the uStudio application on our website here.

 The Purpose of your podcast show is what the material will deliver.
 For example, it is meant to gain understanding of a particular product within your company or strengthen the relationship between employees and leadership?
 Establishing the purpose should emphasize why you are creating the podcast show in the first place and may factor your production choices down the road.